AutoMapper/AutoMapper/README.md

 var barDto = Mapper.Map<BarDto>(bar);
 ```

 Check out the [getting started guide](https://github.com/AutoMapper/AutoMapper/wiki/Getting-started).
 When you're done there, the [wiki](https://github.com/AutoMapper/AutoMapper/wiki) goes in to the nitty-gritty details.
-Finally, check out the [dnrTV episode](http://www.dnrtv.com/default.aspx?showNum=155) for a full walkthrough.
-If you have questions, you can post them to the [Mailing List](http://groups.google.com/group/automapper-users).
+If you have questions, you can post them to [Stack Overflow](http://stackoverflow.com/questions/tagged/automapper) or in our [Gitter](https://gitter.im/AutoMapper/AutoMapper).

 ### Where can I get it?